Ultra High Energy Cosmic Rays: The disappointing model: Introduction

-In the integral spectrum the GZK cutoff is characterized by energy $E_{1/2}$, where calculated spectrum $J(>E)$ becomes half of the power-law extrapolation spectrum $K E^{-\gamma}$ from low energies.
-As calculations \cite{BG88} show, this energy is $E_{1/2} = 10^{19.72}$~eV for a wide range of generation indices from 2.1 to 2.8.
+In the integral spectrum the GZK cutoff is characterized by the energy $E_{1/2}$, where the calculated spectrum $J(>E)$ becomes half of the power-law extrapolation spectrum $K E^{-\gamma}$ from low energies.
+As calculations \cite{Berezinsky:1988wi} show, this energy is $E_{1/2} = 10^{19.72}$~eV for a wide range of generation indices from 2.1 to 2.8.
 HiRes collaboration found $E_{1/2} = 10^{19.73 \pm 0.07}$~eV in a good agreement with the theoretical prediction.
-In the right panel of Fig.~\ref{fig:spectraHi} we reproduce the HiRes graph \cite{E_1/2} from which $E_{1/2}$ was determined.
-The plotted value is given by ratio of measured flux $J(>E)$ and its power-law approximation $KE^{-\gamma}$.
-Extrapolation of this ratio to the higher energies is given by unity, while intersection of measured ratio with horizontal line 1/2 gives $E_{1/2}$.
+In the right panel of Fig.~\ref{Fig1} we reproduce the HiRes graph \cite{Abbasi:2007sv} from which $E_{1/2}$ was determined.
+The plotted value is given by ratio of the measured flux $J(>E)$ and its power-law approximation $KE^{-\gamma}$.
+An extrapolation of this ratio to higher energies is given by 1 (unity), while the intersection of the measured ratio with the horizontal line $1/2$ gives $E_{1/2}$.

-With some caution one may conclude that HiRes has detected the signatures of proton interaction with CMB in the form of pair-production dip and the GZK cutoff.
-The final proof of this conclusion must come from direct measurement of the mass composition of primaries, and HiRes data on fluorescent measurements of elongation rate and distribution over $X_{\rm max}$, the atmospheric height of the shower maximum, confirm the dominance of proton composition, indeed.
-In Fig.~\ref{fig:XmaxHi} we plot the data of HiRes \cite{sokol-trondheim} on $X_{\rm max}$ as a function of energy (elongation rate) and RMS$(X_{\rm max})$, the width of distribution over $X_{\rm max}$.
+With some caution one may conclude that HiRes has detected the signatures of proton interaction with CMBR in the form of pair-production dip and GZK cutoff.
+The final proof of this conclusion must come from the direct measurement of the mass composition of primaries.

+The HiRes measurements of elongation rate and distribution over $X_{\rm max}$, the atmospheric height of the shower maximum, confirm the dominance of proton composition, indeed.
+In Fig.~\ref{Fig2} we plot the data of HiRes \cite{sokol-trondheim,Sokolsky:2010kb} on $X_{\rm max}$ as a function of energy (elongation curve) and RMS$(X_{\rm max})$, the width of distribution over $X_{\rm max}$.
 One can see that both quantities agree with proton-dominated composition.

-Auger data on spectra and mass composition are quite different.
-In contrast to HiRes, Auger data \cite{Auger-data} show nuclei mass composition starting with $E \sim 4$~EeV, which becomes progressively more heavier with increasing energy (see Fig.~\ref{fig:XmaxAu}).
-The energy spectrum has a sharp steepening at $E \sim (30 - 40)$~EeV, but energy shape of this steepening is quite different from one predicted for GZK cutoff.
+The Auger data on spectra and mass composition are quite different.
+In contrast to HiRes, the Auger data \cite{Auger-data,Abraham:2010yv,Bellido} show nuclei mass composition starting at $E \sim 4$~EeV, which becomes progressively heavier as energy increases (see Fig.~\ref{Fig3}).
+The change of the mass composition with energy is quite smooth, probably only with one peak at $E \approx 7$~EeV.
+It may indicate that the charge number $Z$ changes smoothly in sources.
+The energy spectrum has a sharp steepening at $E \sim (30 - 40)$~EeV (see squares in Fig.~\ref{Fig4}), but energy shape of this steepening, as our calculations show, is quite different from the one predicted for the GZK cutoff.
+This is not surprising taking into account the Auger mass composition.